KazaiMazai/Puredux/README.md

 Puredux is a lightweight MVI architecture framework in Swift.

-## What's Puredux
+## Features

-Purderux is a minimal, yet poweful library that allows to build iOS application in a clean and consistent way.

-- It's tiny and easy to use and understand
+- Tiny and easy to use and understand
-- It's modular.
-Allows to bring to a project only those depenencies that it really needs
-- It's flexible enough to be as strict as you want

-## Why Puredux

 - Pure state and reducer without side effects
 - Clean UI and Presentation layer
 - No room for unexpected state mutations
 - All async work under control
-- Another level of testability with independent side effects

-## Special features

-### Pure state

-Modelling app state as a codable struct allows to obtain persistance out of the box.

-### Threading
-Puredux tries to make as little load on the MainThread's queue as possible.
-PureduxStore is threadsafe and performs dispatching and then reduces the state on a background queue.

-By defaut, Puredux presenters would prepare views' props in background as well.

-Puredux hides all async stuff under the hood, leaving only sync things on the surface.
-Making app layers thin, plain and testable as hell.
+Puredux is a minimal, yet poweful framework that allows to build iOS application in a clean and consistent way.

 # Installation

 ## Swift Package Manager.

 Puredux is available through Swift Package Manager.

 To install it, in Xcode 11.0 or later select File > Swift Packages > Add Package Dependency... and add Puredux repositoies URLs for the modules requried:

 ```
 https://github.com/KazaiMazai/Puredux
 ```

+# Basics

-## Puredux-Store
+## PureduxStore

 - Minimal API
 - Single/Multiple Stores